nhaehnle/vctools/README.md

 ## To do

-* Coloring when outputting to the terminal
-* git-style pager integration
 * Smarter alignment of "base" and "target" changes: remap line numbers using the old and new diffs